Eight Interesting Arabic Facts for Beginners

 Modern Standard Arabic is a modernised version of Classical Arabic used in the Quran (the holy book of Islam).

 In principle, MSA is the same as Classical Arabic.
-In practise, there are many neologisms and loan-words (like the Arabic word for “technology”), and the grammar is slightly simplified, with less emphasis on stress and case endings.
+In practice, there are many neologisms and loan words (like the Arabic word for “technology”), and the grammar is slightly simplified, with less emphasis on stress and case endings.

 Modern Standard Arabic is almost never written in this way with all diacritical marks — the major exception being beginner instruction books, or sometimes, children’s books.